CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-7.md

 1. **Generate NGC API KEY**

-   - Login or Create a Nvidia account
+   - Log in or create an Nvidia account.

-   - Navigate to https://build.nvidia.com/ and log in using your email id.
+   - Navigate to https://build.nvidia.com/ and log in using your email ID.
 If not, create an account.

    - Verify you are provided with 1000 free credits, each translating into one API call, by clicking on **Profile**.